Some of the talks are a few years old, but I consider all talks on this page relevant for an audience today. Archived talks are listed on this page.

 The title software architect comes with many connotations, and often these are not good.
 Developers think of hand-waivers who inhabit ivory towers and have forgotten how to write code.
 Project managers think of technologists who are chasing perfection in initiatives that are serving obscure technical purposes.
 Yet, for the success of any software project architecture is crucial.
 In this talk Erik will present his experience on how to address this issue, introducing techniques that help teams come up with good designs and sustainable architectures without the need for a superstar architect.
 Topics include evolutionary architecture, the seductive power of abstractions, vertical slicing, software visualisations, and the need to experience the consequences of decisions.

 (I think this talk has aged pretty well and is still relevant.
-The current version of the talk can be seen in the XConf 2021 recording linked in the sidebar.)
+The newest version of the talk can be seen in the XConf 2021 recording linked in the sidebar.)